 |University of Colorado||First pediatric liver transplant performed at the university's medical campus||Aurora, Colorado|

-|University of Michigan||Ranked 14th in pediatrics research by U.S. News & World Report in 2012||Ann Arbor, Michigan|
+|University of Michigan||Ranked tied at 11th among medical schools for research by U.S. News and World Report in 2017||Ann Arbor, Michigan|

-|University of Pennsylvania||Ranked second in pediatrics research in 2012 by U.S. News & World Report||Philadelphia, Pennsylvania|
+|University of Pennsylvania||Ranked #1 in pediatrics in 2017 by U.S. News and World Report||Philadelphia, Pennsylvania|